Bonfida/solana-name-service-guide/sns-book/src/domain-name/records.md

 The implementation of this resolver can be found [on Github](https://github.com/Bonfida/name-resolver)

 > For example [https://bonfida.sol-domain.org](https://bonfida.sol-domain.org)

+## Records V1 & V2

+There are notable differences between Records V1 and V2.
+Records V1 use a derivation prefix of `x01` and encode their content based on the [SNS-IP-1 guidelines](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-1.md).
+In response to challenges related to data authenticity and staleness issues prevalent in V1, Records V2 was introduced.
+V2 employs the `x02` derivation prefix and a distinct encoding schema detailed in [SNS-IP-2](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-2.md).
+Records V2 incorporates a signature system to ensure data integrity and freshness.
+Importantly, due to the distinct derivation prefixes, Records V1 and V2 can co-exist without collisions.
+However, the goal of the ecosystem is a complete migration to Records V2.

 ## Difference between records and subdomains